RADalian/cube/tutorial/step4.md

 ### Add Cube Matrix Properties for Cube Binding

 Add the code in the `CubeMatrixComponent` for `cube-matrix.component.html` data binding.
+For angular data binding, you should study the angular [template syntax](https://angular.io/guide/template-syntax) for more details.

 ``` ts
 import { Component, OnInit } from '@angular/core';